Sjmarf/ember/docs/element_guide.rst

 Buttons
 ------------------------

 Lets look at our first interactive element - the :py:class:`Button<ember.ui.Button>`.
-Button is a container that can hold one element.
+Button is a container that can hold only one element.
+This is different from the other containers we have looked at, which can hold many elements.

 .. image:: _static/element_guide/button1.png
   :width: 160